CogYamaguchi/Lab.js-builder-standalone/README.md

 This repsository contains a standalone version of [Lab.js](https://lab.js.org/) Builder.
 It lets you use the Builder on your own computer without connecting the lab.js server.
 This may be convenient if you have to work on your experiment without an internet connection.

+>> <strong> CAUTION </strong> There seems to be a problem loading an experiment built on the standaone Builder onto the original online Builder, while the experiment built on the online Builder can be loaded to the standalone Builder without a problem.
+Curious why this is the case. <strong> I strongly recommend not to load an experiment built on the standalone version to the online Builder. </strong>

 ## How to use the stadalone lab.js builder
 To use the standalone lab.js builder, download `lab.js builder.zip` on your Windows PC and unzip in a folder.
 Then, simply run the exe file `run_builder.exe` in the folder.
 The Builer will starts shortly in your default browser.